How We Test: Our exclusive 5-point rating system explained

 Durability (20%)

-Most devices we accept for review, are extremely durable and well-constructed, so devices will often score high in this category.
+Most devices we accept for review are extremely durable and well-constructed, so they often score high in this category.
 However, a device can not score less than three stars to be included in our “best of” lists.

 5 – Solid construction, appears very durable